wurmlab/SBC361-programming-in-R/practical2.md

 ### Storing loop results

 You will often want to do more than just print the loop results.
 For example, you may want to keep them in a separate variable.
 Check the following example.
-What's does "phrase_vec" look like after the 4th iteration?
+What's does `phrase_vec` look like after the 4th iteration?

 ```R
 ## Vector to loop through